Tom Brady beats Patriots in New England return, 19-17

 Brady rallied the Tampa Bay Buccaneers to a 19-17 victory over the Patriots on a rainy Sunday night, with Ryan Succop hitting the winning 48-yard field goal late in the fourth quarter.

-Brady was 22 of 43 for 269 yards with no touchdowns, but engineered the fourth-quarter drive to beat his former team.
+Brady was 22 of 43 for 269 yards with no touchdowns, but engineered the fourth-quarter drive to beat the team he led to six Lombardi trophies.
 Ronald Jones added an 8-yard scoring run for defending Super Bowl champion Tampa Bay (3-1).

-“So many great guys that have been friends for a long time.
-What a great game,” Brady said.
-“They got a really good football team.
-They made us earn it.”
+Brady said the Patriots made them earn the win on an emotional night for him.

+“It's not that I would predict what would happen,” Brady said.
+“There were a few emotional moments thinking about the people that meant so much in my life.
+My football journey took me somewhere else.”

 Brady broke Drew Brees' NFL career passing yardage record and became the fourth quarterback with victories against all 32 NFL teams, joining Brees, Brett Favre and Peyton Manning.